top of page

 Sacred Threads Social Media Posts.jpg

-We acknowledge that Ktaqamkuk is the unceded and unsurrendered land of the Mi'kmaq peoples who have taken care of this land for centuries.
+The land that we work on, Ktaqamkuk (Newfoundland) is the unceded and unsurrendered land of the Beothuk and Mi'kmaq peoples who have taken care of this land for centuries.
 We also wish to acknowledge the Inuit and Innu of Labrador.
 We acknowledge that the white settler colonial state has been built through Indigenous genocide and land theft, the enslavement and labour theft of people of African descent through the trans-Atlantic slave trade, the fifteen thousand Chinese men who worked under exploitative conditions to build Canada’s first transcontinental railroad, the internment and forced labor of twelve thousand Japanese Canadians, and the thousands of refugees and migrants denied refuge into so-called Canada throughout its history.
 (Credit: ARC NL)

 ©2024 by Mixed Coast Collective.